danomatika/ofxPd/README.md

 ### Adding external source files

 The source files for externals included with Pd-extended can be found in the Pure Data Git repositories: <http://git.puredata.info/cgit>.
-Other externs may be found elsewhere, including on GitHub.
+Other externals may be found elsewhere, including on GitHub.

 For example, if we want to include the [zexy external](http://git.puredata.info/cgit/svn2git/libraries/zexy.git/) in your project, first download the sources files from the Git repository (make sure you have git installed):